dimanche 19 décembre 2021

 As Tristan explained me in a comment on this blog, it seems impossible to have a mate result on a rubber figure (as original Kinkeshi are) if you use a spray paint as a primer, due to some chemical reaction between the spray and the rubber - that's why my last two figures are a bit shiny, though I added a layer of mate varnish on them.

 The trick seems to prime the figure with a pencil and ordinary acrylic paint - not a spray.
-I will try as this method as soon as possible, thank you Tristan :)
+I will try this method as soon as possible, thank you Tristan :)

 For those who are waiting for 1/72 painted minis, let us say that I should try to paint more in september, because: